Call

 1. Background

 The Vera C. Rubin Observatory, a United States-funded project under construction in Chile, will provide a unique Legacy Survey of Space and Time (LSST), covering the sky that is also accessible from South Africa.
 The Rubin Observatory’s data will greatly enhance the science outputs from other leading Southern astronomy facilities, including SALT and MeerKAT.
 The Rubin Observatory is expected to have a major impact on a variety of areas in modern astrophysics, and in particular it will be the world’s premier observational facility for optical time-domain astronomy.
 Optimal exploitation of its enormous database will also benefit from developments in data science.
-First light is anticipated in 2024/25 and full science operations should start in 2024/25 and continue for at least 10 years.
+First light was achieved in 2025 and full science operations are expected to start in 2026 and continue for at least 10 years.
 The scientific exploitation of data and data products produced by the Rubin Observatory before and during its operations phase is ordinarily restricted to researchers located in the USA and Chile.
 However, equivalent access will be provided to a restricted number of other researchers whose community have pledged an in-kind contribution that will “expand the resources available to the USA astrophysical and high energy physics communities.”

-South Africa has offered telescope time and software and catalogue development effort as the in-kind contribution from our community and this is currently under review.
-The Rubin Director has recommended our program to the Rubin Management Board, with 10 PI slots for permanent staff and faculty, and a larger number of Junior Associate (JA) slots for postdocs and students.
+South Africa will provide telescope time and software and catalogue development effort as the in-kind contribution from our community.
+In return South Africa has been awarded 10 PI slots for permanent staff and faculty, and a larger number of Junior Associate (JA) slots for postdocs and students.

 SALT with its shutters open

-Each PI is expected to formulate a compelling research plan that takes advantage of access to LSST simulated data and data products during the construction phase, and to image data, daily release catalogues, annual data release catalogues, and LSST-operated Data Access Centres during the operations phase.
+Rubin Observatory has already started its near-real-time alert system and anticipate that the survey itself will start later in 2026.
+Each PI is expected to formulate a compelling research plan that takes advantage of access to LSST image data, daily release catalogues, annual data release catalogues, and LSST-operated Data Access Centres during the operations phase.
 Each PI will also organize a team of JAs to successfully carry out the research plan.
 All team members will have full access to proprietary LSST products equivalent to that of USA researchers, and will be eligible to join LSST Science Collaborations.
 Team members will be required to strictly follow the rules regarding redistribution of LSST data and data products.

 The document https://docushare.lsst.org/docushare/dsweb/Get/RDO-13 describes the Rubin Observatory Data Policy in some detail and is the reference document for the South Africa policy underlying this Call.
 If you are uncertain about your need to access the proprietary data, please read this to find out what will be publically available.
 Section 8 of that document gives you a good idea of what you can do without getting formal access to LSST data.